MrR0807/Notes/understanding-parquet-file.md

 #### Data to parquet file

 Building Parquet schema has many ways, providing data into Parquet file is no different.
+No matter how the schema is defined, we need to prepare data for the `ParquetWriter`.
+How the data is built depends directly on type of writer, but at the same time not really.
+Let me show you want I mean.

+##### Building data manually

+#### `ParquetWriter`

-##### Example Parquet Writer
+##### Example `ParquetWriter`

 Parquet format Java implementation developers decided not to create a simple, production ready Parquet writer or reader and everything should go through other encodings (e.g. Protobuf, Avro etc.).
 At least from the first glance.
 However, they've created some example implementations of `ParquerWriter` in [example package](https://github.com/apache/parquet-mr/tree/master/parquet-hadoop/src/main/java/org/apache/parquet/hadoop/example).
 It is hard to know whether these implementations should be used in production code or not (if I don't want to jump through Avro hoops), but here's the example of using it: